EriRan/AdventOfCode/README.md

-# AdventOfCode2020
+# AdventOfCode

-My solutions for [2020's Advent of Code](https://adventofcode.com/2020).
+My solutions for [Advent of Code](https://adventofcode.com) challenges over the years.
 Mainly doing these as algorithm and object oriented programming training.

 ## Used Technologies